-b.
+- b.
 For the total number of dwelling units in the project to be used in the calculation of Net Density, the Applicant may use either the un-adjusted total number of dwelling units in the project (Figure 3) or a number adjusted for unit size by multiplying the factors shown below by the total number of units in each unit size category, then summing the resulting products:

+- 0 Bedroom = 0.7 factor

+- 1 Bedroom = 0.9 factor

+- 2 Bedroom = 1.5 factor

+- 3 Bedroom = 1.6 factor

+- 4 Bedroom = 1.8 factor

 - c.
-Mixed Use Affordable Housing Developments may demonstrate consistency with the Net Density requirements through either the unit per acre or Floor Area Ratio requirements detailed in Figure 3. - d.
+Mixed Use Affordable Housing Developments may demonstrate consistency with the Net Density requirements through either the unit per acre or Floor Area Ratio requirements detailed in Figure 3.

+- d.
 Acquisition and Substantial Rehabilitation (including preservation of affordable housing at-risk of conversion to market rate housing) are exempt from the above minimum density requirements but shall not result in fewer units or lower percentage of total affordability than currently exists except where reductions in unit count are required to meet building code requirements.

+- (v) Must supply at least one (1) Secure Overnight Bicycle Parking spot that is not publicly accessible and is completely enclosed for every two residential units.
+Bicycle parking at the Affordable Housing Development will be considered an eligible cost but may not be used to meet required Project Area components as outlined in Section 102.